-Please note: This chart is for informational purposes only and does not constitute legal advice or opinions regarding any specific facts.
-You should seek the advice of competent legal counsel when reviewing options and obligations in responding to a particular data security breach.
+Please note: This chart is for informational purposes only and does not constitute legal advice or opinions regarding any specific facts relating to specific data breach incidents.
+You should seek the advice of experienced legal counsel when reviewing options and obligations in responding to a particular data security breach.

 Laws and regulations change quickly in the data security arena.

-This chart is current as of October 1, 2011.
+This chart is current as of January 1, 2015

-The general definition of "personal information" or "PI" used in the majority of statutes is: An individual's first name or first initial and last name plus one or more of following data elements: (i) Social Security number, (ii) driver's license number or state-issued ID card number, (iii) account number, credit card number or debit card number combined with any security code, access code, PIN or password needed to access an account and generally applies to computerized data that includes PI.
-When a statute varies from that definition, it will be pointed out in the chart.
+The general definition of "personal information" or "PI" used in the majority of statutes is: An individual's first name or first initial and last name plus one or more of following data elements: (i) Social Security number, (ii) driver's license number or state-issued ID card number. (iii) account number. credit card number or debit card number combined with any security code, access code, PIN or password needed to access an account and generally applies to computerized data that includes PI.
+When a statute varies from that definition, it will be pointed out and highlighted in the chart.

-As of October 1, 2011, Alabama, Kentucky, New Mexico and South Dakota do not have any laws related to security breach notification.
+As of January 1, 2015, only Alabama, New Mexico and South Dakota have no laws related to security breach notification.
+For entities doing business in Texas, however, see Texas law.